The Bankrate promise

-The various positions in a portfolio grow at different rates, and over time the portfolio can move from its target allocations.
+The various positions in a portfolio grow at different rates, and over time the portfolio can deviate from its target allocation.
 Investors should look at their portfolios to see if they need to be rebalanced.
 Rebalancing returns the 401(k) from its current allocation to its target allocation.

 For example, if your target allocation was 50 percent bonds and 50 percent stocks, it may have grown to 40 percent bonds and 60 percent stocks over the last few years as stocks soared.
-By rebalancing, investors can take some of their appreciated assets and buy underappreciated assets, effectively selling high and buying low.
+By rebalancing, investors can sell some of their appreciated assets and buy underperforming assets, effectively selling high and buying low.

 Think about opening a Roth 401(k)